MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 Here-after the list of standalone Power Automate user-licenses:

-License name|License type|Entitlements
+License name &nbsp; &nbsp; &nbsp; &nbsp;|License type|Entitlements
 -------|------|------
 Power Automate Premium|User license|This license allows users to create and run unlimited cloud flows (within [PPR limits](#power-platform-requests)) for API-based automation (with standard, premium and custom connectors) and to automate their legacy applications mimicking mouse movement of a human user (with desktop flows through [Robotic process automation (RPA)](#robotic-process-automation)).
-More precisely on the RPA side, this license includes the ability for users to register their workstation, to create unlimited desktop flows and to execute their desktop flows in attended mode on their registered machine.
-Additionally, this license also includes full access to [process mining](#process-mining) functionalities and provisioning of [AI Builder credits](#ai-builder-credits) which support AI consuming scenarios like forms processing, object detection, prediction, text classification, and recognition.
-[Purchase it](https://powerautomate.microsoft.com/pricing)
+More precisely on the RPA side, this license includes the ability for users to register their workstation, to create unlimited desktop flows and to execute their desktop flows in attended mode on their registered machine. <br><br>Additionally, this license also includes full access to [process mining](#process-mining) functionalities and provisioning of [AI Builder credits](#ai-builder-credits) which support AI consuming scenarios like forms processing, object detection, prediction, text classification, and recognition. <br><br>[Purchase it](https://powerautomate.microsoft.com/pricing)
 Power Automate Free|User license (free)|This license provides basic access to Power Automate allowing users to create and run unlimited cloud flows [PPR limits](#power-platform-requests) restricted to standard connectors only.
 Power Automate Trial|User license (90 days trial)|This self-assisted trial license provides a user with the same capabilities as a Power Automate Premium license (except for AI builder credits) and with the additional capability to execute their desktop flows in unattended mode on their registered machine (with no unattended bot required).
 Power Automate Per-user plan|User license (legacy)|This license has been replaced by the Power Automate Premium license (providing more entitlements for the same price).
 It is no longer available for purchase from the pricing page but organizations can still purchase it via deal desk.